 The School of Education has primary responsibility for the professional education components of the Teacher Education Program including those offered by other departments.
-The School of Education faculty is responsible for advising (elementary) or co-advising (secondary) teacher candidates, evaluating the program, and recommending modifications to the Teacher Education Committee.
+The School of Education faculty is responsible for advising or co-advising teacher candidates, evaluating the program, and recommending modifications to the Teacher Education Committee.
 The Dean of the College of Education, Engineering, Letters and Sciences and School of Education administrators ensure that all Wisconsin Department of Public Instruction requirements are followed.
 The Assistant Dean also serves as the certifying officer.

 All faculty supervising pre-student teachers, practicum students, student teachers, or interns, must have at least 3 years of teaching, pupil services, or administrative experience or the equivalent, as approved by the state superintendent, in prekindergarten through grade 12 settings.
+Further, all faculty are expected to maintain active engagement with PK-12 schools, professional organizations, and other education-related endeavors at the local, state, or national level.